Abby Highland

 The City provides a portion of its CDBG funds annually on a competitive basis to eligible outside agencies for specific eligible activities that meet CDBG requirements and that will further the City’s goals and objectives.
 For more information, please use the navigation to the left to view the CDBG guide, forms, and additional information.

 As part of the annual Action Plan, the City of Bellevue allocates CDBG entitlement funding through an application process to eligible projects and activities that benefit primarily low- and moderate-income households in our community.
-Interested parties are encouraged to apply for assistance by the deadline of Monday, April 14th, for consideration.
+The application period for 2025 funding has closed, and applications received are currently under review.

 For more information please or if you have any questions regarding the City of Bellevue’s CDBG program, please contact Abby Highland, CDBG Program Specialist, at abby.highland@outlook.com